jeswin/graphql-to-ts-cli/README.md

 ### Generating basic types.

-You need a GraphQL schema file (say input.ts) in the following format.
+You need a GraphQL schema file (say input.js) in the following format.

 ```ts
 export default `